 The round churches are striking whitewashed buildings, with upper stories designed to double as shooting galleries against enemy attack.
+Originally, they had flat roofs built to better support fortification against invading pirates.
 The largest round church is in Østerlars, with others found in the villages of Olsker, Nylars and Nyker.

 All four churches are still used for Sunday services and are open to the public from Monday to Saturday.